 Break-Even Analysis: The Minimum Viable Numerai Model

-With the payout factor near 0.1, 50-70% of Numerai models fall below break-even each round.
-Here's the minimum MMC and CORJ60 your model needs to profit.
+With the payout factor near 0.1, many Numerai models fall below break-even each round.
+Here's the minimum MMC and CORJ60 needed to profit.

 How Many Models Break Even?